brian32768/VHPA-mapping/README.md

 ### Client (Browser app)

-On the Desktop, what I normally have been doing on this project,
+On the Desktop, what I normally have been doing on this project, code lives on Bellman and I work through VSCode which nicely handles port forwarding so I can test using the localhost URLs from Murre.

     cd client
     npm install